Traveling With Cats: Great Cat-Friendly Travel Tips for Summer

 Taking Your Cat on a Road Trip

 There’s nothing quite like a road trip, and having your cat along for the ride can make it even more fun.
-But before you blaze a trail down the highway, there are a few steps you should take in preparation.
+Before you blaze a trail down the highway, however, there are a few steps you should take in preparation.

 Once your cat has become comfortable with their carrier, it’s time to take them out to the car in their carrier.
 While the vehicle is parked, spend time playing with your cat while they are still in the carrier.
 Praising, petting them and giving them treats during this time will teach them that a car is a place where good things happen.